-CORE’s new report, The Bottom Line: UK Corporate Abuse Overseas brings together ten recent case studies of serious abuses linked to UK corporations’ international operations.
+CORE’s report, The Bottom Line: UK Corporate Abuse Overseas, brings together ten recent case studies of serious abuses linked to UK corporations’ international operations.

 Issues range from the appropriation of indigenous lands, the callous destruction of natural habitats, and corporate complicity in the violation of a litany of civil and political rights.